Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool deletes a memory by key ('Delete a previously stored memory by key').
-It uses a specific verb and resource, and distinguishes from siblings by mentioning 'remember and recall'.
+The description clearly states 'Delete a previously stored memory by key', using a specific verb and resource.
+It distinguishes from sibling tools like 'remember' and 'recall'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.